 It makes sense that emails perform better when they are timely and relevant to the audience.
 Aside from just using their name in emails, try to tailor content to subjects recipients have shown an interest in.
+Email marketing for law firms should also be about sending content that your readers will find valuable.
 Tip: on your “subscribe” form, you can have users select topics they want to learn more about.

 Remember, the idea is to draw people back to your website.
 Even if your subject line is enticing, nobody is going to read if they are greeted with a huge block of text when they open the email.
 Try to provide short, relevant, interesting points to draw readers back to your site for more content and information.
 Your newsletter should be a sort of digest, not the whole book.

 6. Optimize Your Subject Line, and Don’t Forget Preview Text